News

 As you remember, Pastor Miller’s ministry was cut short at First RPC because of a battle with ALS.
 Though ALS eventually took him home to his Lord and Savior, the ministry at the manor continued under our next pastor, Lucas Hanna, though primarily under the care of Associate Pastor Filbert.

-We have met many neat people at them manor.
+We have met many neat people at the manor.
 One of them was a retired missionary from Africa and he took great interest when the Hannas accepted the Lord’s call to minister in South Sudan.
 Still services continued.

 Then COVID.